 - When converting, you can do so via a statutory conversion, a non-statutory conversion, or a statutory merger.

-With various options, not all conversion are considered to be fundamentally equal.
+With various options, not all conversions are considered to be fundamentally equal.

 Converting S-Corp to LLC: Tax Consequences